nestauk/ccid_undp_cambodia_health_facility_data/README.md

 This repository contains scripts to manage information about health centre data in Cambodia for the UNDP Cambodia feedback project.

+## `health-centre-data/`

+This directory contains a copy of our most current health centre data for the currently supported provinces.

+See [health-centre-data/README.md](health-centre-data/README.md) for more information.

 ## `migrator/`

 The data structures for the Yobol application have iterated several times.
 The [migrator/](migrator/) directory contains a console application for managing and repairing the data structures stored in our DynamoDB table.